MS-MEPN Prerequisites & Admissions

 The last 60 units taken is based on the grades earned in your most recent 60 semester-equivalent units of college or graduate level coursework taken at regionally accredited institutions.
 To calculate this, start with your most recent coursework and count backwards to the equivalent of 60 semester units of graded coursework (A, B, C, D, E, or F); if 60 units are in the middle of a term, include the entire term in which you reached 60 units.
 Withdrawal, pass/fail, and other non-graded coursework does not count in the GPA calculation.

 You will be invited to a Behavioral Interview if your combined score from the Prerequisite GPA, Cumulative GPA and HESI Admissions Assessment places you in the top ranked candidates.
-Interviews are conducted primarily in Tucson, AZ; however limited accommodations may be approved to conduct interviews via video chat if you are unable to attend on-campus.
+Interviews are conducted via online video.
 Final admission recommendations are determined by ranking candidate total scores in all requirements.

 Coursework and Degree